RedisLabs/redislabs-docs/content/modules/redisgears/jvm/recipes/write-behind.md

 ---
-Title: Write-behind caching with rghibernate
+Title: Write-behind, write-through, and read-through caching
-linkTitle: Write-behind caching
+linkTitle: Caching strategies
-description: Write-behind and write-through caching between Redis and other databases (SQL or NoSQL).
+description: Write-behind, write-through, and read-through caching between Redis and other databases (SQL or NoSQL).
 weight: 70
 alwaysopen: false
 toc: "true"
 categories: ["Modules"]
 ---

-The [rghibernate](https://github.com/RedisGears/rghibernate) recipe uses RedisGears functions and the [Hibernate](https://hibernate.org/) framework to implement write-behind and write-through caching.
+The [rghibernate](https://github.com/RedisGears/rghibernate) recipe uses RedisGears functions and the [Hibernate](https://hibernate.org/) framework to implement write-behind, write-through, and read-through caching.

-This caching strategy allows applications to simply connect to a Redis cache layer instead of an underlying database.
+These caching strategies allow applications to simply connect to a Redis cache layer instead of an underlying database.
 Whenever the application updates data in the cache, Redis also syncs the data in the backend database.

 The underlying database could be an SQL database like MySQL, so you will need to provide an XML file that tells rghibernate how to map data between Redis and the other database.